gorkem-pre/Zero-Day-PassWEB/README.md

 ## 🇬🇧 English

 ### 💻 About The Web Project
-**CipherForge Web** is the frontend-only version of our cybersecurity password tool.
+**Zero day pass Web** is the frontend-only version of our cybersecurity password tool.
 Designed with a dark, it allows users to analyze password strength and generate unbreakable passwords directly in their browser—no installation, Python, or backend server required.

 ### 🚀 Features & Tech Stack
 * **100% Client-Side:** Built purely with HTML, CSS, and Vanilla JavaScript.
 All operations run safely within your local browser.